 Written Notice Requirements

+Employees who receive timely notice can review and contest any discrepancies.
 Failure to comply with written notice requirements can result in legal challenges and penalties for employers.
-Adhering strictly to notice compliance standards fosters transparency and fairness in wage deduction practices concerning company property under Minnesota law.
+Adhering to these standards fosters transparency and fairness in wage deduction practices under Minnesota law.

 Employer Documentation Guidelines